hindu-comm/weblogs/manasataramgini/2014/11/2014-11-16_battle-of-the-agents.md

 easier for the deva-unmūlana-samiti.
 That was what inspired our father to counter attack by providing free medical services to repulse the pretendra duṣṭa-s from those villages.”
-Somakhya: “Very interesting\!
+Somakhya: “Very interesting!
 The line between the Dr. Assolkars and the Dr. Abu Bakrs can sometimes be a thin one.”
 Lootika: “And then there was that incident, I believe, at the time of Jhilleeka’s birth.
 The Assolkars had come to visit our family among other guests.
-They had suggested that to maintain the spirit of secularism we choose a good Arabic name for little Jhilli\!
+They had suggested that to maintain the spirit of secularism we choose a good Arabic name for little Jhilli!
 It was followed by a little rant against theophorous names though we never kept such.”
 Somakhya: “Yes, I was aware he was good secular.
 Had he not ranted